The Indigenous Music Countdown

 The National Aboriginal Music Countdown is produced weekly by NCI FM in Winnipeg, MB.

-*Chart positions on the National Aboriginal Music Countdown are determined by input and feedback by our affiliate stations.
+*Chart positions on the Indigenous Music Countdown are determined by input and feedback by our affiliate stations.

-Frannie Klein can be heard hosting the National Aboriginal Music Countdown weekly, on your local stations that support the NAMC, or on our soundcloud.
+Frannie Klein can be heard hosting the Indigenous Music Countdown weekly, on your local stations that support the IMC, or on our soundcloud.